fdemirciler/AI-invoice-processing/README.md

-# AI Invoice Processing
+# AI Invoice Processing App

-AI-powered invoice reader that turns your PDFs into structured data.
+AI-powered invoice processing workflow that turns invoices in PDFs into structured data (HTML table and CSV export).
+It's designed to handle invoices in English and Dutch and extract key information such as invoice number, date, amount, line items and other relevant details.

-What it does
+## What it does
 - Upload one or more PDF invoices.
 - The app extracts text (OCR) and interprets it with an LLM.
 - Results appear in a table; you can export them to CSV.

-How it works (see diagram below)
+## How it works (see diagram below)
 1) Frontend sends `POST /api/jobs` with your PDFs.
 2) Backend uploads files to Cloud Storage and creates job records in Firestore.
 3) A background worker (Cloud Tasks + OIDC) triggers OCR with Vision, then parses